SouthbankSoftware/proofable/docs/api.md

 <a name="api.DataChunk"></a>

 ### DataChunk
-DataChunk represents a data chunk
+DataChunk represents a chunk of data transmitted in a gRPC stream

 | Field | Type | Label | Description |